Xerios/ECS-Tween/README.md

 Handles removal of entities ( not GameObjects ) that are past their lifetime ( _TweenLifetime_ )
 ( Perhaps not the best decision as it detroys the entity with all its ComponentData )

-### 5. Unity.Transforms.CopyTransformToGameObjectSystem
+### 5. TweenUpdateTransformSystem
-Takes Position, Rotation, LocalPosition, LocalRotation and applies them to the GameObject.
+Takes Position, Rotation and applies them to the GameObject.

+# Groups

+Groups are necessary to keep the correct update order, because we can't interpolate when time needs to be tweened first.
+Same thing for copying Entity transform to GameObject, we have to first interpolate it before we apply it to our GameObjects.

+### 1. TweenTimeUpdateGroup
+Main time normalization job
+### 2. TweenEasingUpdateGroup
+Includes all easing calculation jobs
+### 3. TweenInterpolationGroup
+All lerping/slerping of positions/rotations

 # Contribute